mliyanagamage/Sprintify/README.md

 The card must be in the above form or weird things may happen.

-When the script is run, the title of the user story is covertered into the title of a sprint card with the acceptance criteria turned into a checklist.
+When the script is run, the title of the user story is converted into the title of a sprint card with the acceptance criteria turned into a checklist.

 ## Installation

 Make sure you have ruby 2.2.2 installed to use the script.
+You will also need the [Ruby Trello](https://github.com/jeremytregunna/ruby-trello) gem.

 To install, clone this repository and run